Bad credit boat loans for Australian borrowers

 Many Australian borrowers experience issues connected with credit at some stage in their life, and it can narrow down your finance options, but it’s by no means the end of the world.
 Specialist financiers offer a range of products that can help you buy the things you need or want, and they’ll consider applicants with a broad selection of past credit problems:

-- If you’ve been declared bankrupt but been discharged
+- If you’ve been declared bankrupt but have now been discharged

-- If you’ve got defaults on your credit file, like missed or late credit card payments or unpaid utility bills
+- If you have defaults on your credit file, like missed or late credit card payments or unpaid utility bills

-- If you’ve been released from a Part Nine Debt Agreement
+- If you’ve been released from a Part IX Debt Agreement

 - If you’re new to borrowing and have no credit history

 How do I apply for a bad credit boat loan?

 Applying for a bad credit boat loan is both quick and easy through Savvy.
 Our friendly, expert brokers will ask you some quick questions about your borrowing needs and the nature of your past credit problems.
 From there, they’ll consult our extensive panel of specialist lender partners to determine whether any of our lenders can help you out.
 That improves your chances of finding a loan provider who’ll consider your application.